Cow Creek Band of Umpqua Tribe of Indians: Claims

-In 1910, the Cow Creek Band made its first attempt to regain a portion of its traditional homeland through the legislative process.
+In 1910, the Cow Creek Band made its first attempt to regain a portion of its homeland through the legislative process.
 A bill was passed to compensate the tribe in 1932, only to be vetoed by President Herbert Hoover.

-Litigation commenced in 1936, with the Cow Creek Band a party in the case Rogue River Tribe of Indians v.
+Litigation commenced in 1936, with the Band in the case Rogue River Tribe of Indians v.
 United States (64 F. Supp.
 339, Ct.
 Cl.).
 A second hearing was held four years later (89 F. Supp.
 789, Ct.
 Cl.).
 Only two of the 17 tribes participating in these cases were successful, however, and the claim of the Cow Creek Band was dismissed.

-Decades of litigation followed, marked by a series of legal defeats based on technical aspects of the law surrounding the Indian Claims Commission.
+Decades of litigation followed, marked by a series of legal defeats based on aspects of the law surrounding the Indian Claims Commission.
 This was reversed on May 26, 1980, however, when the United States Congress passed legislation paving the way for a lawsuit against the government on the basis that the amount paid by the federal government for tribal lands was unconscionably low.
-On December 29, 1982, an act of Congress granted the Cow Creek Band formal tribal recognition.
+On December 29, 1982, an act of Congress granted the Cow Creek Tribal recognition.

 The Cow Creek Band today

-In the 21st Century, the Cow Creek Band of Umpqua Tribe of Indians is one of nine federally recognized tribal governments in Oregon and includes nearly 1400 members.
+In the 21st century, the Cow Creek Band of Umpqua Tribe of Indians is one of nine federally recognized tribal governments in Oregon and includes over 1400 members.

 Among the economic ventures of the Cow Creek Band is the Seven Feathers Hotel & Casino Resort, located at Canyonville, Oregon.